ZeroGwafa/ArchMatCounter/README.md

 ![filter](/images/filter.png)

 ### Select Chat
 When opening the app, it will detect all visible chat windows.
 You can use this option to have the app target a specific window (The default is the window closest to the top-left of the screen).
-When selecting a different window, a white box will surround the selected chat window briefly to show which chat you have seleted.
+When selecting a different window, a white box will surround the selected chat window briefly to show which chat you have selected.

 ![chatSelect](/images/chatSelect.gif)